ChathurangaBW/XSSInspector-SecurityToolkit-AI-ML/readme.md

 ## Reinforcement Learning

 ### Adaptive Learning
 Learns from each scanning attempt to improve payload selection and application over time.
+Payloads with higher success rates are automatically prioritized.

 ### History-Based Adjustments
 Adjusts future payload selection based on the success of past attempts.